LogtalkDotOrg/logtalk3/adapters/NOTES.md

 	?- use_module(library(logtalk)).

-The pack alternative is handy for deployment but not ideal for development as it implicitly assumes a single user and the files are buried inside the packs directory (e.g., `.local/share/swi-prolog/pack/`).
+The pack alternative is handy for deployment but not ideal for development as it implicitly assumes a single user, and the files are buried inside the packs directory (e.g., `.local/share/swi-prolog/pack/`).

-The Logtalk flag `prolog_compiler` is not usable due to lack of SWI-Prolog built-in predicates for separate compilation and loading.
+The Logtalk flag `prolog_compiler` is not usable due to the lack of SWI-Prolog built-in predicates for separate compilation and loading.
 To generate `.qlf` files when compiling Logtalk source files, set the Logtalk `clean` flag to `off` and add the option `qcompile(auto)` to the Logtalk flag `prolog_loader`.

 To use the SWI-Prolog graphical tracer for debugging Logtalk source code, see the `settings-sample.lgt` file for the necessary settings.
-Note that those settings result in large intermediate Prolog files as in addition to the information collected for Logtalk own reflection features, all file terms are decorated with additional source file location information for integration with the SWI-Prolog own development tools.
+Note that those settings result in large intermediate Prolog files as in addition to the information collected for Logtalk's own reflection features, all file terms are decorated with additional source file location information for integration with the SWI-Prolog own development tools.
 Use the `gtrace/0-1` predicates to start the tracer.
 For example: